prometheus/alertmanager/docs/configuration.md

 responders:
   [ - <responder> ... ]

+# List of teams and users the alert will become visible to without sending any notification.
+visible_to:
+  [ - <visible_to> ... ]

 # Comma separated list of tags attached to the notifications.
 [ tags: <tmpl_string> ]